 KitchenAid Variable-Speed Cordless Hand Mixer

 When I’m making a smaller batch of desserts, I opt for my hand mixer rather than my stand mixer.
-KitchenAid’s cordless option is built with a rechargeable battery.
-It’s easy to move around your kitchen and, since there’s no power cord, you don’t have to worry about being near an outlet.
-The appliance offers seven mixing speeds, and its soft-start feature brings the dishwasher-safe beaters up to your selected speed gradually to help prevent splashes or splatters.
+KitchenAid’s cordless option is built with a rechargeable battery that makes it easy to move around your kitchen since there’s no power cord; you also do not have to worry about being near an outlet.
+The appliance has seven mixing speeds, and its soft-start feature brings the dishwasher-safe beaters up to your selected speed gradually to help prevent splashes or splatters.

 Dash Express Mini Donut Maker

 I usually make donuts in the oven using molds, but if you know a baker who wants to make them quickly, Dash’s Express Mini Donut Maker is a great gift.
-The machine — which resembles a waffle maker — makes seven mini donuts at once.
-It has a nonstick surface, so donuts are easy to remove when they’re fully cooked, according to the brand.
+The machine, which resembles a waffle maker, makes seven mini donuts at once.
+It has a nonstick surface, so they can easily remove their donuts when they’re fully cooked, according to the brand.

 KitchenAid Classic 4.5-Quart Tilt-Head Stand Mixer